Skip to main content

 Illinois Colorectal Cancer Roundtable (ILCCRT)

-Illinois was one of five states selected to participate in the Comprehensive Cancer Control National Partnership 80% by 2018 forum.
-The 80% by 2018 initiative brings together diverse organizations in a commitment to ensuring 80% of adults aged 50 and older are being regularly screened for colorectal cancer (CRC) by 2018.
-Statewide partners came together to create the Illinois Colorectal Cancer Roundtable (ILCCRT) with the shared goal of presenting evidence based strategies advancing local implementation of the state cancer plan CRC screening objectives, by collaborating with local health departments and Federally Qualified Health Centers (FQHCs).
-NCCRT still continues the progress of the 80% by 2018 initiative by working towards the goal and commitment of 80% in every community.
-128 pledges have been made in Illinois for the 80 % in every community initiative.
+Illinois was 1 of 5 states selected to participate in the Comprehensive Cancer Control National Partnership 80% by 2018 forum.
+The 80% by 2018 initiative brings together diverse organizations in a commitment to ensuring 80% of adults aged 50 and older are regularly screened for colorectal cancer (CRC) by 2018.
+Statewide partners came together to create the Illinois Colorectal Cancer Roundtable (ILCCRT) with the shared goal of presenting evidence-based strategies advancing local implementation of the state cancer plan CRC screening objectives by collaborating with local health departments and federally qualified health centers (FQHCs).
+NCCRT still continues the progress of the initiative by working towards the goal and commitment of 80% in every community.
+There were 128 pledges made in Illinois for the 80% in every community initiative.

-The ILCCRT is a call to action to address immediate challenges and opportunities regarding colorectal cancer in the State of Illinois.
-It reflects the values, ideas, and actions of a determined group of people from affected communities, advocacy organizations, and health delivery services focuses on eliminating cancer.
-The purpose is to engage in a dialogue that leads to action on the issues; increase screening rates; advance solutions to the disease burden; and establish a centralized communication hub for the various complex problems related to colorectal cancer in the state of Illinois.
+The ILCCRT is a call to action to address immediate challenges and opportunities regarding colorectal cancer in the state.
+It reflects the values, ideas, and actions of a determined group of people from affected communities, advocacy organizations, and health delivery services focused on eliminating cancer.
+The purpose is to engage in a dialogue that leads to action on the issues, increase screening rates, advance solutions to the disease burden, and establish a centralized communication hub for the various complex problems related to colorectal cancer in Illinois.

 Resources